A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: Conclusions

 In BNS mergers with $ \Mtot \lesssim 2.8\,\msun $, the product of the merger is a HMNS \citep[e.g.,][]{Margalit2019}.
 Both analytic and numerical studies demonstrated that HMNSs are capable of generating relativistic jets that power \cbGRBs \citep[e.g.,][]{Metzger2008b,Kiuchi2023}.
 The best-studied event in this mass range is the multi-messenger GW170817 with $ \Mtot \approx 2.75\,\msun $.
 The associated kilonova signal observed in GW170817 supports the formation of a long-lived ($ \thmns \lesssim 1\,\s $) HMNS \citep[][]{Metzger2018,Radice2018a}.
 This timescale is sufficiently long to power \sbGRBs.
 Unlike BHs, HMNSs can naturally produce precursor flares \citep{Most2023}, and account for the quiescent time between the prompt and the EE by virtue of the transition from HMNS-powered to BH-powered jets.
-It can also explain why \sbGRBs are infrequently followed by EE \citep{Norris2011}.
-The reason is that if the accretion disk has lost mass through disk winds such that at the time of BH formation it is less massive, then the BZ-jets that form after the HMNS collapse are likely weaker compared to \lbGRBs powered by prompt-collapse BHs.
-Therefore, the EE in \sbGRB events is fainter, such that EE are commonly observed following \lbGRBs.

 Various constraints, from kilonova observations to radio constraints on late-time rotational energy injection, favor prompt-collapse BH-powered jets and HMNS-powered jets over models that include long-lived magnetars, WDs, or neutrino-driven jets.
-While we thus find it likely that BHs with massive disks are responsible for \lbGRBs, we are less certain about the origin of the shorter \sbGRB population. {\it A priori}, both BH-powered jets (BH--NS mergers or BNS mergers with $ \Mtot \gtrsim 2.8\,\msun $ and $ q \lesssim 1.2 $) and HMNS-powered jets ($ \Mtot \lesssim 2.8\,\msun $) remain viable possibilities (Fig.~\ref{fig:sketch}).
-However, the lack of evidence for two distinct sub-classes among the \sbGRB population, suggests that one of these channels dominates.
+While we thus find it likely that BHs with massive disks are responsible for \lbGRBs, we are less certain about the origin of the shorter \sbGRB population. {\it A priori}, both BH-powered jets (BH--NS mergers or BNS mergers with $ \Mtot \gtrsim 2.8\,\msun $ and $ q \lesssim 1.2 $) and HMNS-powered jets ($ \Mtot \lesssim 2.8\,\msun $) remain viable possibilities (Fig.~\ref{fig:sketch} and Tab.~\ref{tab:scenarios}).
+However, the lack of evidence for two distinct sub-classes among the \sbGRB population, suggests that if HMNS-powered jets are different than BH-powered jets, then one of these channels dominates.
 We find several reasons to prefer transient HMNSs over low-disk mass BHs in this case.

 A key distinction between the all-BH and hybrid scenarios lies in the \cbGRB duration distribution.
 BH-powered jets should exhibit a continuous spectrum from \sbGRBs to \lbGRBs, scaling with the binary mass ratio.
 Conversely, if HMNSs are the progenitors of \sbGRBs, they differ intrinsically from BH-powered \lbGRBs, proposing two distinct \cbGRB classes.
 The recent joint detections of \cbGRBs with kilonovae provide an exciting opportunity to assemble a sizable sample of confirmed \cbGRB events.
 Analyzing this collection could shed light on whether kilonova-associated \sbGRBs and \lbGRBs form a continuous spectrum or represent distinct classes.
 This, in turn, may enable us to deduce whether HMNSs, BHs, or both, serve as the primary progenitors of \sbGRBs.